Job branding is impacting your candidates’ final decision

 - Your communication and organizational skills will make you a legend at our company.

 You don’t need to be a huge company with a well-known employer brand to attract top talent.
 But you do need to replace skills-based job descriptions with a clear description of the actual job and how this impacts the company in some important way.
-Then, you need to shrink this package into 140 character zingers.
-Job branding this way is a game changer, and it will make a bigger difference in the people you attract and those you hire.
+Job branding this way is a game-changer, and it will make a bigger difference in the people you attract and those you hire.